Bill Plympton: Personal life

-On December 23, 2011, Plympton married animator/artist/illustrator Sandrine Flament at his sister's house in Oregon.
-Their son, Lucas, was born in September 2012.
+On December 23, 2011, Plympton married animator/artist/illustrator Sandrine Flament.
+Their son was born in September 2012.

 Influences

-Plympton has stated he has many influences, the biggest being the work of the Walt Disney studio with others including Tex Avery, Bob Clampett, Robert Crumb, Milton Glaser, Charles Addams, Roland Topor, Quentin Tarantino, Frank Capra, Richard Lester, Bob Godfrey, Saul Steinberg, Tomi Ungerer, Jacques Tati, Milt Kahl, Carlos Nine, and Jules Feiffer.
+Plympton has stated he has many influences, the biggest being the work of the Walt Disney with others including Tex Avery, Bob Clampett, Robert Crumb, Milton Glaser, Charles Addams, Charles M. Schulz, Frank Capra, Bob Godfrey, Tomi Ungerer, Quentin Tarantino, Jacques Tati, Don Martin, Harvey Kurtzman, Spain Rodriguez and Jules Feiffer.
 He said I Married a Strange Person! "was influenced by Peter Jackson, some of his earlier films ... where he used gore and violence and blood as humor."
+He also included references to Jacques Tati, Carlos Nine, and Milt Kahl.